Pixel (973) 784-8402

 • Wrongful death

 Dog bites can leave you physically and emotionally scarred, but there are options for relief.
-Brach Eichler Injury Lawyers can assess your total losses and calculate a figure to account for your economic and intangible losses.
+Brach Eichler Injury Lawyers can assess your total losses and calculate a figure for your economic and intangible losses.

 Defenses Against Dog Bite Injury Claims